NixOS/nix/doc/manual/src/contributing/hacking.md

 <cpu>-<vendor>[-<kernel>]-<os>
 ```

-For historic reasons and backward-compatibility, some CPU and OS identifiers are transformed as follows in [`configure.ac`](https://github.com/nixos/nix/blob/master/config/config.sub):
+For historic reasons and backward-compatibility, some CPU and OS identifiers are translated from the GNU Autotools naming convention in [`configure.ac`](https://github.com/nixos/nix/blob/master/config/config.sub) as follows:

 | `config.guess`             | Nix                 |
 |----------------------------|---------------------|